Bachelor of Music Education in

 Oral Roberts University’s Music Department seeks to engage and thoroughly educate students in the past, present, and future of music.
 All of this is done in a Christian environment.
 As a music student at ORU, you will grow musically, spiritually and educationally.
 If you are interested in Music Education, we know you probably already have a deep love for music and we want to hone your skills and prepare you to share your passion for music in a classroom setting.
 At ORU, the Music Department is committed to providing you with extensive opportunities to grow as a musician and change lives as a teacher.

-If you choose to major in Music Education, when you complete the ME portion of the degree, you will then start the process for standard certification.
 As a Music Education major you get to choose a concentration in either vocal (MUEV) or instrumental (MUEI) music.
 Or, you can earn a licensure in both.
-In addition to advancing in your own personal instrument or voice, you will also develop skills to effectively manage a classroom for practical application, enhance the physiological and cognitive development of the K-12 learner and develop teaching, diagnostic and rehearsal techniques.
+In addition to advancing in your own personal instrument or voice, you will also develop skills to effectively manage a classroom for practical application, enhance the physiological and cognitive development of the K-12 learner and develop teaching, diagnostic, and rehearsal techniques.

 What can I do with a degree in Music Education?

-Upon the completion of your Music Education degree from ORU in Music Education, you will be equipped to teach music in many different arenas, including but not limited to the classroom.
+Upon the completion of your Music Education degree from ORU, you will be equipped to teach music in many different arenas, including but not limited to the classroom.
 Here are some very exciting ways to use your Music Education degree: